 We don’t yet have longitudinal data on Rock Tree Sky graduates, but we do have it on self-directed learning.
 The vast majority of the kids who want to get into college do.
 Having alternative forms of record keeping and evaluation has not been an impediment for kids who want to go to college.
 In fact, there’s a proven advantage for people whose college applications can’t be tidily ranked by GPA and academic track: a human has to actually look at their portfolio.
-Rock Tree Sky students document their learning on sharable platforms, such as google docs*.
+Rock Tree Sky students are encouraged to document their learning on sharable platforms, such as google docs*.
 As a result, they typically find it easy to construct a rich portfolio.

 HOW IS MY CHILD'S LEARNING PROGRESS TRACKED AND/OR ASSESSED?